 - Terminate (T)

 In The Accreditation Process, you read about Levels of Compliance, statements of compliance, concern, weakness, and deficiency, as well as observations with regard to your findings when evaluating a program.
-You can also find these in the Accreditation Policy and Procedure Manual, Section II.G.9.a.(2).
+You can also find these in the Accreditation Policy and Procedure Manual, Section II.E.8.a.(2).